LAARRRY/CamTrol/README.md

 ---
  ### ‼️CogVideoX version/Any Video Model version CamTrol‼️
  We now have CamTrol code implemented on **[diffusers-based](https://github.com/huggingface/diffusers/tree/main)** video models.
-It makes it faster to revise the video model based on diffusers.
+It makes it faster to revise the code for the more powerful video models in diffusers.

  Some results of CogVideoX+CamTrol can be found on the CamTrol [page](https://lifedecoder.github.io/CamTrol/).